vinkla/wordplate/README.md

 If you don't have Node on your machine you can install it by visiting their [download page](https://nodejs.org/download/).

 After you have installed Node, you need to install the required NPM packages for Elixir.
-You can find them in `/package.json`.
+You can find them in the `package.json` file.
 To install, run the following command:

 ```sh
 npm install